SARRA-cropmodels/SARRA-Py/README.md

 These instructions will get you a copy of the project up and running on your machine.

-This package will work with Python 3.8.x and 3.9.x.
-It will not work with Python 3.10.x because of a dependency issue with pcse.
+This package will work with Python >3.8.x.

 Clone this repository and navigate to the directory: